 I keep in better touch with Val Kilmer.
 I’d probably write something that he couldn’t find on Google.
 To make it more timeless.

-Dan Deacon plays on 22 September at Area51 in Eindhoven.
+Dan Deacon plays on 30 May at Trouw de Verdieping in Amsterdam.
 The show is free for Subbacultcha! members.
-Other live dates: 23/09 - Bitterzoet, Amsterdam.